Poecilanthrax

-Poecilanthrax is a large, primarily Nearctic genus of flies belonging to the family Bombyliidae (bee-flies).
+Poecilanthrax is a large, primarily Nearctic genus of flies belonging to the family Bombyliidae.

 These are large to large robust flies with a body length of 8–14 mm.
 They have large elongate pictured wings, with 2 or 3 submarginal cells and no vein M2.
 The abdomen is moderately lengthened, with 7 visible tergites.
 The front tarsi are reduced, and the tibia smooth.
 The larvae feed on the moth larva of members of the family Noctuidae.
 Adults feed on pollen.